 Focus: Environmental issues involve essential interactions between the natural sciences and social sciences, spanning a range of fields including biology, chemistry, economics, geology, political science, and others.
 This themed inquiry is designed to integrate and form bridges between these fields so that students can better comprehend and critically analyze the environmental topics of greatest concern in today's society.
 Completion of courses in this themed inquiry fulfills many of the course requirements for the minors in Environmental Sciences and Environmental Studies.

-Themed Inquiry Coordinator/email: Assistant Professor of Environmental Science and Policy, Dr. Richelle Tanner
+Themed Inquiry Coordinator/email: Dr. Richelle Tanner

 Restrictions: Not open to Environmental Science & Policy majors or Biology, Ecology